Why Sitting Is the New Smoking (And What We Can Do About It)

 How does a sitting lifestyle affect your body like smoking?

-Living a seated lifestyle can be just as dangerous to your health as smoking.
-The less you sit or lie down during the day, the higher your chances of living a healthy life.
+Did you know that sitting too much can be just as harmful to your health as smoking?
+It might sound surprising, but it’s true.
+The less time you spend sitting or lying down during the day, the better your chances of staying healthy and feeling good.

 Sitting